Anjalinade/AI_Risk_Forecasting_System/README.md

 ---

 ## Notes
-- Accuracy is low due to the small sample dataset.
+- Model accuracy is low due to an intentionally small sample dataset used for demonstration.
+- The goal of this project is to showcase the end-to-end ML pipeline, not production-grade performance.
-- Warnings about `feature names` are safe and do not affect predictions.
+- Scikit-learn warning about feature names is expected when using NumPy arrays for prediction and does not affect results.

 ## Skills Demonstrated
 - Data Analysis with Pandas